Table of Contents

 Decreased peripheral circulation is the reason for cool extremities.
 The epidermis shows atrophy and hyperkeratosis, resulting in the characteristically dry skin.

-Hypothyroidism results in decreased myocardial contractility and heart rate, which in turn leads to decreased cardiac output.
-Hypometabolic state in hypothyroidism is a consequence of reduced cardiac output.
+Hypothyroidism results in decreased myocardial contractility and heart rate, which, in turn, leads to decreased cardiac output.
+The hypometabolic state in hypothyroidism is a consequence of reduced cardiac output.

-Cardiovascular manifestations also include decreased exercise tolerance and exertional dyspnea.
-Hypothyroidism in patients with existing heart disease leads to worsening of angina and heart failure.
+Cardiovascular manifestations also include lower exercise tolerance and exertional dyspnea.
+Hypothyroidism in patients with existing heart disease leads to the worsening of angina and heart failure.

 Other abnormalities contributing to cardiovascular diseases that may occur in hypothyroidism patients are:

 Hypothyroidism results in hyperproliferative anemia, which is normocytic and normochromic.